Bachelors of Science

-Clinical Laboratory Science is that branch of medicine concerned with the performance of laboratory determinations and analyses used in the prevention, diagnosis, monitoring, and treatment of diseases.
-Many of the laboratory tests involve life-and-death situations.
+Clinical Laboratory Science is the branch of medicine concerned with the performance of accurate and valid laboratory analyses.
+These analyses assist physicians and other healthcare providers with the prevention, diagnosis, treatment, and management of patient diseases.
 Therefore, the profession requires and needs technologists who are precise, dependable, dedicated, and have a strong sense of responsibility.

 - CLS program has a 100% graduation rate for those who are accepted into the professional phase.

 - CLS program has a 100% employment rate for the graduates in Clinical Laboratory Sciences.

 - Graduates from CLS program are eligible to apply for certification as a Medical Laboratory Scientist, Board of Registry of the American Society for Clinical Pathology MLS (ASCP).